Beautiful pairs

 \begin{proof} This follows directly from Theorems \ref{thm:RV-pairs} and \ref{thm:exact}. \end{proof}

+\begin{remark} Note that Theorem \ref{thm:red-to-k-gamma} is actually an equivalence.
+Indeed, if we do not assume beauty transfer for $\cK_{\mathscr{A}}$ and $\cK_\Gamma$ from the start, then beauty transfer for $\cK$ (trivially) implies beauty transfer for $\cK_{\mathscr{A}}$ and $\cK_\Gamma$. \end{remark}

-\begin{examples}\ \begin{enumerate}[leftmargin=*] \item All completions of stably embedded elementary pairs of models of $\Th(\R(\!(t)\!))$ or $\Th(\mathbb{C}(\!(t)\!))$ correspond to theories of beautiful pairs for appropriate choices of natural classes in the residue field and value group.
-Note that the same result holds for stably embedded elementary pairs of $\Th(\Q_p(\!(t)\!))$ with respect to the $t$-adic valuation.
+\begin{examples}\ \begin{enumerate}[leftmargin=*,label=(\arabic*)] \item If $K=k(\!(t)\!)$ where $k\in \{\mathbb{C},\R,\Q_p\}$ then all sorts $k^*/(k^*)^n$ for $n>0$ are finite and consist of $0$-definable elements.
+Therefore, in all three cases, $\cK_{\mathscr{A}}$ may be identified with $\cK_{k}$, and so, by inspection, one sees that all completions of stably embedded elementary pairs of models of $\Th(K)$ correspond to theories of beautiful pairs for appropriate choices of natural classes in the residue field and value group.
 Moreover, since $\Q_p(\!(t)\!)$ with the $t$-adic valuation is bi-interpretable with $\Q_p(\!(t)\!)$ with the total valuation, we get the mixed-characteristic result for $\Q_p(\!(t)\!)$ using the above machinery. \item Note that both Theorem~\ref{thm:ACVF-Beauty} and Theorem~\ref{thm:RCVF-Beauty} can be recovered from Theorem~\ref{thm:red-to-k-gamma}.
 In the latter case, the only non-trivial quotients $k^*/(k^*)^n$ in $\bbA$ appear for even $n$ when they are of size 2, allowing to define the ordering on the valued field without $\VF$-quantifiers. \item The results can also be applied to any algebraically maximal Kaplansky field in positive characteristic.
 A particular example of interest is $K=\mathbb{F}^{\alg}_p(\!(\Gamma)\!)$, with $\Gamma=1/p^\infty\Z$ the subgroup of $\mathbb{Q}$ consisting of the elements that can be expressed as $m/p^n$.
 The beautiful pairs of models of $\Th(K)$ are axiomatized by the corresponding beautiful pairs of the residue fields and value groups.
 The residue field pairs are characterized by Proposition \ref{prop:ACF}.
-For the value group, due to the fact that stably embedded elementary pairs are not elementary (see Proposition~\ref{prop:reg-abel}), the situation is slightly more complicated since we need to restrict to convex elementary pairs in the sense of Theorem \ref{thm:ROAG-main}, where the beautiful pairs still satisfy beauty transfer.
-Together with the beautiful pairs of $\mathrm{ACF}_p$ these give certain theories of beautiful pairs of $\Th(K)$ satisfying beauty transfer by Theorem~\ref{thm:red-to-k-gamma}. \end{enumerate} \end{examples}
+For the value group, due to the fact that stably embedded elementary pairs are not elementary (see Proposition~\ref{prop:reg-abel}), the situation is slightly more complicated since we need to restrict to convex elementary pairs in the sense of Theorem \ref{thm:ROAG-main}, where the class still has beauty transfer.
+Together with the beautiful pairs of $\mathrm{ACF}_p$ these give certain theories of beautiful pairs of $\Th(K)$ and beauty transfer by Theorem~\ref{thm:red-to-k-gamma}. \end{enumerate} \end{examples}